shelkmike/Mabs/README.md

 <br><br>
 ## Installation
 Mabs requires Python 3, Perl 5, GCC, Zlib-dev, Make.<br>
-Mabs should be installed in two steps.<br>
+Mabs should be installed in two steps:<br>
 1. Install Python libraries Pandas, Plotnine, SciPy.
-This can be done, for example, by running the following two commands one after another:<br>
+This can be done, for example, by running the following two commands one after the other:<br>
 `pip3 install --upgrade --user pip`<br>
 `pip3 install --upgrade --user Pandas Plotnine scipy`<br>
 2. Download the latest version of Mabs from [Releases](https://github.com/shelkmike/Mabs/releases).
 Extract the archive and run<br>